jvdcf/da-watersupply/docs/docs.md

 > Despite this, it is recommended to keep the original names.

 ### Using the shell script
-1. Make sure that the dependencies are installed:
+1. Make sure that the C / C++ dependencies are installed on your system.
-    - CMake
-    - g++
-    - ...
 2. Execute the script `run.sh` (located in the directory of the project) in the terminal.

 > **Note:** The script assumes that the csv files are in the folder `dataset/LargeDataSet` and their names were not changed.